peterjohansen/solace/README.md

 # About Gus
-Gus provides the following types of windows for text applications:
+Gus provides the following types of windows for text applications in Java:

   - [OutputFrame] - Display text
   - [Window] - Display and read text